EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 For the ages of some intercontinental disjunctions within Ceratophyllaceae, see Les et al. (2003).

-Chemistry, Morphology, etc. There is a ring of air canals in the stem outside the pericycle, and also a central air canal.
+Chemistry, Morphology, etc. There is a ring of air canals in the stem outside the pericycle, and also a central air canal, although the vascular cylinder is otherwise sold, lacking pith (Rutishauser 1999).
 Although the leaves are whorled, there is usually a single vegetative bud (sometimes two) and a single floral bud (up to four) per node.
 The flowers are borne on the same orthostichy as the vegetative buds; the latter alternate their positions at each node, hence the floral buds will be lateral to the leaves (Rutishauser 1999).
 Iwamoto et al. (2015) suggest that the leaves are opposite (hence the up to two buds per node) and the flowers come from accessory (prophyllar) buds (hence they are up to four in number).

 For floral morphology, see Endress (1994d) and Endress and Doyle (2015) in particular.
 The "flower" with 3 to many stamens is perhaps best treated as an inflorescence made up of flowers that consist of a single stamen and nothing more - hence with major effects on several characters.
 Shamrov (2009) described the gynoecium as being two-carpellate and syncarpous (c.f.
 Iwamoto et al. 2015 and references; Endress & Doyle 2015).

 Some information is taken from Les (1993); see Batygina et al. (1982) for embryology, Floyd and Friedman (2000) for endosperm development, and Iwamoto et al. (2003) for floral morphology.